create3000/x_ite/.github/CONTRIBUTING.md

 ## Getting Started

-1. Have macOS or Linux (Windows is not supported for development).
+1. Have macOS or Linux (Windows is not really supported for development).
 2. **Fork** the repository and clone your fork.
 3. Install [Node.js](https://nodejs.org/) (LTS version recommended).
 4. Install dependencies: